picotrading/config-encoder-macros/README.md

 ```

 Another limitation of the XML macro is that attributes can not have value
 derivated from a Jinja2 variable in the Ansible context.
+This macro also doesn't
+allow to set order of the elements so it's suitable only for order-insensitive
+XML files.

 Python example